 Journal of Florida Studies

-New Journal with an extended essay I was asked to write that deconstructs the making of our Equinox PBS film "In Marjorie's Wake"
+A journey devoted to inter-disciplinary studies with an extended essay I was asked to write that deconstructs the making of our Equinox PBS film "In Marjorie's Wake"

 WLRN, Public Radio for South Florida